janevalencia/nextjs-ssr-comments/README.md

 - SASS
 - MongoDB / Mongoose
 - Other libraries: momentjs, swr, fontawesome

-Again, you are free to choose other framework to craft your solution for this fun challenge!

 **DISCLAIMER:** There are no such thing as "one solution fits all"!
 Hence, while comparing solution, if you figure out ways how I can further improve the project solution, please drop in to discussion.
 Let's all learn from each other!